Begin: Day 122- Tuesday, August 20, Daleville, VA

 Our first zero day since Tropical Storm Debby, and it was definitely needed by both of us.
 My athletes foot has returned, providing solid proof that I should not be wearing waterproof shoes… My toes are in a bit of pain so I picked up some medicine.
 Trail Horse’s knee has been bothering him.
 Maybe the non-hiking day will be enough to calm the knee down.

 Photos through Pearisburg can be found in the “08-10 VA Central” folder.
-Sorting by date is recommended.
+Sorting by name is recommended.

 SOUTHERN VIRGINIA